dojt/ShiftRulesPluto/README.md

 # ShiftRulesPluto
-Pluto notebooks that implement the Shift Rules optimization from arXiv:xxxx.yyyy
+Pluto notebooks that implement the Shift Rules optimization from arXiv:xxxx.yyyy in the Julia programming language.